josenovais97/josenovais97/README.md

 🔭 Currently building a **full-stack web application with Django** — REST APIs, backend logic, and all
 🔌 Passionate about the intersection of **software and hardware** — from IoT sensors to the cloud
 🛠️ Hands-on with **microcontrollers** (Arduino, ESP8266) and embedded systems
-🌱 Always learning — currently diving deeper into **web development, networking, and system design** ⚡ If it can be built, I want to build it
+🌱 Always learning — currently diving deeper into **web development, networking, and system design**
 ---

 ### 🛠️ Languages & Tools